eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ## Access to the service

-Invoke the `CardResourceServiceProvider.getService()` static method to access the service.
+Call the `CardResourceServiceProvider.getService()` static method to access the service.

 {{< code lang="java" >}}
 CardResourceService cardResourceService = CardResourceServiceProvider.getService();